COVID-19 closures and schedule changes

 • Heavenly Buns Deli is temporarily closed.

 • The Home Depot store has reduced its hours of operation.
-The store will open for business at the usual time but will close at 6 p.m. daily.
+The store opens for business at the usual time but closes at 6 p.m. daily.

 • Hot Shots is taking drive-thru or call-in orders only.